Kudostoy0u/AOC2021/README.md

 # My AOC 2021 answers in Haskell

-## Please don't look at this repo as it is a mess at its current state 😅

 This is a cabal project - depends upon the matrix pkg (`cabal install matrix`), and is run with `cabal run`

 At the current state I haven't published any binaries